Skip to main content

 Upgrading package

-There’s a command which handles much of upgrading plugins to the latest headlamp-plugin version.
-This upgrade command also audits packages, formats code, lints and type checks.
+There's a command that handles much of the upgrading of plugins to the latest headlamp-plugin version.
+This upgrade command also audits packages, formats code, lints, and type checks.

 npx @kinvolk/headlamp-plugin upgrade --headlamp-plugin-version=latest your-plugin-folder